top of page

 California Franchise Tax Board Offers One-Time Penalty Abatement

-The Internal Revenue Service offers penalty relief by administrative waiver, and this procedure is often used by taxpayers to abate the failure to timely file or failure to time pay civil penalties under Internal Revenue Code 6651.[2]
+The Internal Revenue Service offers penalty relief through administrative waiver, and this procedure is often used by taxpayers to abate the failure to timely file or failure to timely pay civil penalties under Internal Revenue Code Section 6651.

-However, for years, the Franchise Tax Board did not offer a similar waiver, and so while the IRS would let taxpayers off the hook, they still owed the same corresponding civil penalties to the Franchise Tax Board.
+However, for years, the Franchise Tax Board did not offer a similar waiver.
+As a result, while the IRS would let taxpayers off the hook, they still owed the same corresponding civil penalties to the Franchise Tax Board.
 The inconsistent treatment between the Internal Revenue Service and the state taxing agency left many taxpayers, who had otherwise been compliant, feeling frustrated and wondering why the Franchise Tax Board did not offer similar administrative relief.

 What kind of taxpayers are eligible for this first-time abatement policy?